chainskills/greetings-web3-solc/README.md

 $ npm install
 ```

-The project is pre-configured to install:
+The project is preconfigured to install:
 * web3.js (version 1.0 beta 36):
   * the wrapper to the Ethereum blockchain